jcfr/SlicerRediMinds/README.md

 # SlicerRediMinds

-SlicerRediMinds is a custom extension developed by RediMinds for their web app https://dev.groundtruthfactory.com This extension enables the user to load original CT scans and segmented files into Slicer using a URL, and then use the Segment Editor module to label or polish the segments of an organ.
-The RediMinds module, installed from the marketplace, can be used to send the segmented files to the RediMinds backend for further processing.
+SlicerRediMinds is a custom extension developed by [RediMinds](https://rediminds.com/) for their web app https://dev.groundtruthfactory.com for purpose of [medical expertise to label large quantities of surgical images](https://rediminds.com/case_studies/a-secure-collaborative-platform-to-create-the-future-of-intelligent-surgical-tools/).
+This extension enables the user to load original CT scans and segmented files into Slicer using a URL, and then use the Segment Editor module to label or polish the segments of an organ.
+The RediMinds module, installed from the marketplace, can be used to send the segmented files to the RediMinds backend for further processing and converting to a 3D-Model for accurate visualization of the organs(even with VR) to understand the problems better.

 ## Prerequisite